 In 2013, the Company assumed a self-participation commitment at the amount of BGN 3,000 thousand under a grant contract under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 2013.
 The execution of the contract is envisaged to last 18 months and is related mainly with financing the implementation of innovative products in the ampoule production section.
-As at 31.12.2013 no financing relating to the project has been received.

-The Company is a beneficiary under a contract for a government grant under the Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 in connection to a project for technological renovation and modernisation of tablet production facilities (Note 29 and Note 35).
-The

-Company undertook a commitment that for a period of 5 years after the completion of the project, counted as of 11 March 2013, the project shall not undergo significant modifications affecting its essence and the terms and conditions for its execution or giving rise to unjustified benefits to the Company, neither modifications resulting from change in the nature of ownership over the assets acquired in relation with the grant.
+In 2013 the Company has received a government grant at the amount of BGN 3,787 thousand under contract for financing and Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 under a project for technological renovation and modernisation of tablet production facilities (Note 30 and Note 36).
+The Company undertook a commitment that for a period of 5 years after the completion of the project, counted as of 11 March 2013, the project shall not undergo significant modifications affecting its essence and the terms and conditions for its execution or giving rise to unjustified benefits to the Company, neither modifications resulting from change in the nature of ownership over the assets acquired in relation with the grant.
 On non-compliance with these requirements, the financing shall be returned.
 At the date of preparation of the consolidated financial statements, all contractual requirements were complied with.